eclipse-iceoryx/iceoryx/doc/design/listener.md

   - Attaching a callback to an event where a callback has been already attached results in an error.
 - One can attach the same event to different objects at the same time.
+- One can attach multiple different events to a single object
 - When the Listener goes out of scope it detaches itself from every attached object via a callback provided by the attached object (like in the WaitSet).
 - When the class which is attached to the Listener goes out of scope it